Superalgos/Superalgos/README.md

 **c.** Run the installer with the default configuration — just click Next until Node.JS is fully installed.

-**Raspberry Pi Users:** From the SSH Terminal, send the following commands to install Node. ::NOTE:: It is best to use the most current and updated version of the FULL PiOS image.
+**NOTE FOR RASPBERRY PI USERS:** From the SSH Terminal, send the following commands to install Node. **NOTE:** It is best to use the most current and updated version of the FULL PiOS image.
 ```
 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
 ```